fishinwind/workshop/rst/Block_1/class-9.rst

 ========

 `toolshed <https://pypi.python.org/pypi/toolshed>`_ is a python module that simplifies common file/text-processing tasks.
 For example, it assumes the first line of a file is the header and gives a python dictionary for each line keyed by the header.

-Run this in **bash**

 .. code-block:: bash

-       python -c "import toolshed"
+    $ python -c "import toolshed"

-If you see an error get help to install toolshed
+    # If you see an error get help to install toolshed:
+    $ pip install toolshed

 .. code-block:: python

     from toolshed import reader

+    bedfilename = '/opt/bio-workshop/data/lamina.bed'

-    for region in reader('/opt/bio-workshop/data/lamina.bed'):
+    for region in reader(bedfilename):
         # the first line in lamina.bed is: '#chrom  start  end  value'
+        # reader uses these names as keys in a dict

         if region['chrom'] != "chr12": continue
         if float(region['value']) < 0.90: continue